 If home was the beginning of everything, then home would be where our attitudes, beliefs and values were initially created.
 These initial creations reside hidden inside our neural synapses, those small gaps at the end of neurons where signals are passed to and from.
 Synapses connect; they are integral to the functioning of our brains.
 Without them, there could be no memories.
 I am curious: Why are memories so different between siblings or others with whom we shared a home?
 Why do our own memories change over time?
 And, the most fascinating question of all: Where inside these marvelous brains of ours are the “homes” where memories dwell?

-It has been said many times and in many ways that we cannot ever go home…do you agree?
+HOME!
+A sensory feast.
+Memories force open our neurological doors, urging us to enter.
+Inside, we celebrate, cry, laugh, mourn, reflect, scream, unearth.
+Yet, it has been said many times, and in many ways, that we cannot go home…do you agree?
 Is there really no place like home?
 I invite you to come in to my blog space.
 Share your thoughts of home here.